 - There was also a “Spastics Shop” further up London Road in the mid-1980s, at number 23 (now occupied by Prestige Barber).
 I haven't been able to find out whether this simply moved from number 23 to number 3 in 1993, or whether the older shop closed down some time before the newer one opened.

 - Information on the opening date and rebranding date was supplied by Scope head office.
-More information on the rebranding is available for download on the Scope website.
+More information on the rebranding can be found in The Spastics Society to Scope by James Rye.
 Note that the society as a whole rebranded in 1994, but the change to the shop fascias took around 9 months after that.

 - Historical maps consulted at Croydon Local Studies Library.

 - Historical street directories consulted at Croydon Local Studies Library.
 This address was renumbered from 2 to 3 London Road in 1890, and remained the same through a later renumbering that took place in 1927.
 The next-door address, (originally 3 London Road, now 5 London Road) also appeared for the first time in the same 1859 directory, while the next few addresses further up weren’t listed until 1864 or later.
 Looking at numbers 3 and 5 today, it seems plausible that they were constructed together.

 - Ward’s 1874 and Wilkins’ 1876-7 list “Henry Davis, Butcher” and “H Davis, butcher” respectively; Ward’s 1876 says the address is unoccupied; and Worth’s 1878 and Atwood’s 1878 list “Rabbits, boot warehouse” and “Rabbits & Son, boot and shoe-manufacturers” respectively.
 The discrepancy between Wilkins’ 1876-7 and Ward’s 1876 may be due to differences in publication deadlines.